 - 7.1 The validation panel includes a range of representatives who are able to judge the academic integrity of the course in relation to relevant internal and external reference points.
 Within the panel as a whole there should be sufficient understanding of the subject matter and academic context to enable the panel to make a sound judgement.
 Panel members should not have been involved in the detailed development of the course.
-Panel membership is subject to approval by the Chair of the Quality Committee. - 7.2 Panel membership for proposed new courses within partner institutions typically comprises: - Chair (a member of University of Suffolk academic or academic-related staff) - at least one external academic subject expert (selected by the University) - at least one employer representative (nominated by, but not closely associated with, the course team) - PSRB representative(s), where relevant - at least one member of University of Suffolk academic staff (where possible from a cognate discipline area) - one member of senior staff from the partner institution (with no direct responsibility for the proposed provision) - student representative (from outside the subject area under consideration and on an equivalent level course, i.e. undergraduate or taught postgraduate) - Quality Assurance and Enhancement representative - Learning Services representative. - 7.3 All validation panels will be serviced by a member of the Validation and Exams team or a senior University administrator. - 7.4 In the absence of any panel members on the day of the event, the decision as to whether the validation event should proceed is at the Chair's discretion.
-Normally, at least half of the panel should be present, including the Chair and the external academic subject expert(s).
+Panel membership is subject to approval by the Chair of the Quality Committee. - 7.2 Panel membership for proposed new courses typically comprises: - Chair (a member of University of Suffolk academic or academic-related staff) - at least one external academic subject expert (selected by the University in liaison with the relevant academic school) - at least one employer representative (nominated by, but not closely associated with, the course team) - PSRB representative(s), where relevant - at least one member of University of Suffolk academic staff (where possible from a cognate discipline area but outside the relevant academic school) - student representative (from outside the subject area under consideration and on an equivalent level course, i.e. undergraduate or taught postgraduate) - · Quality Assurance and Enhancement representative - Learning Services representative. - 7.3 All validation panels will be serviced by a member of the Validation and Exams team or a senior University administrator. - 7.4 In the absence of any panel members on the day of the event, the decision as to whether the validation event should proceed is at the Chair's discretion.
+Normally, at

-7.5 A peer from the University or one of its partner institutions may be invited to attend a validation event as an observer to facilitate the observer's staff development and the sharing of good practice, subject to the agreement of the Chair.
+- least half of the panel should be present, including the Chair and the external academic subject expert(s). - 7.5 A peer from the University or one of its partner institutions may be invited to attend a validation event as an observer to facilitate the observer's staff development and the sharing of good practice, subject to the agreement of the Chair.